What’s the deal with hooking up right now?

 We pioneered the response to the HIV/AIDS crisis in the early 1980s and have continued adopting public health interventions reliant on us changing our behaviour — whether it’s through the kind of sex we have, putting a condom on or using medication regularly.

 We know from the HIV epidemic that choosing any prevention option works better to control a virus than choosing none at all.
-While we stay hopeful for a vaccine, it’s best to follow advice from health professionals.

 In this new pandemic we face COVID-19 — a potentially fatal respiratory disease caused by a new coronavirus.
 This is not HIV.
 And this new threat to our wellbeing can be acquired or passed on with or without sex.